 Natural Bridges State Marine Reserve, Marine protected area in Santa Cruz, United States.

-Natural Bridges State Marine Reserve is a protected ocean area along the northern coast of Santa Cruz, California, extending roughly 200 feet from shore.
-It contains sandy beaches, rocky intertidal zones, tidal marshes, and surfgrass beds that support a variety of marine life.
+Natural Bridges State Marine Reserve is a protected ocean area along the northern shore of Santa Cruz, California, reaching about 200 feet (60 meters) offshore.
+It covers sandy beaches, rocky intertidal zones, tidal marshes, and surfgrass beds where many forms of marine life live.

 The community of curious travelers